Independence Square (Kuala Lumpur): History

 As the Sultan Abdul Samad Building was designed and its construction began before Kuala Lumpur became the capital of the Federated Malay States, it became inadequate for the use of a burgeoning bureaucracy when it was made the capital.
 Many buildings were then constructed near to the building and also around the Padang.
 A printing office was constructed in 1899 on the southwest corner of the Padang, the town hall to the northeast in 1904, the FMS Railway offices to the southeast in 1905, the General Post Office south of the Sultan Abdul Samad Building in 1907, the Survey Department building in 1910 and the Supreme Court in 1915 in the northeast area.

+On the midnight of 30 August 1957, the British flag was lowered and the Malayan flag was raised for the first time at the Padang, an event watched by a large number of people there.
+In the morning of 31 August 1957, the ceremony for Malayan independence was then held at the Merdeka Stadium.

 As the Padang is located in front of the government offices, it is used for many national and civic events.
 The Padang was once leased to the Selangor Club which used it for various sports such as cricket and rugby.
+The turf in the Padang is often damaged due to such sporting events held here, causing the public to refrain from visiting the site.
 In 1987, the Padang was taken back by City Hall and in return, the Selangor Club was given a piece of land in Bukit Kiara.

-On the midnight of 30 August 1957, the British flag was lowered and the Malayan flag was raised for the first time at the Padang, an event watched by a large number of people there.
-In the morning of 31 August 1957, the ceremony for Malayan independence was then held at the Merdeka Stadium.
+Conversely, the government turned the Padang into a historical park and tourist attraction, naming the site Dataran Merdeka, with elements inspired from Trafalgar Square in London.
+The focal point of the site was the flag pole where the British flag was lowered marking the end of the colonial era in Malaysia.
+A separate underground car park was also planned, but not part of the Dataran Merdeka proposal.

-The 'Padang' was renamed 'Dataran Merdeka' or Independence Square in October 1989.
-It was done in conjunction with the Visit Malaysia Year 1990 campaign beginning 1 January 1990.
+The site was completed in October 1989, in time for that year's CHOGM and officially opened by then-Prime Minister Mahathir Mohamad on 31 December 1989 along with the launch of the Visit Malaysia Year 1990 campaign which began on 1 January 1990.